skythebro/SkanksAIO/README.md

 ![img.png](https://imgur.com/EEWy74t.png)

-Check out the map.html.twig file for icon color and size customization (WIP everything is in one file atm, will be split up later)
+Check out the map.html.twig file for icon color and size customization (WIP everything is in one file atm, will be split up later probably?)

 ---